 I came across Grandpa’s Wonder Pine Tar Soap when looking for a beard soap.
 The longer I grew my beard, the harder I found it to manage.
 I know there is a school of thought that says beard growers should not wash their beards everyday, because it strips the natural oils that keep your beard healthy.
 However, I’m the type of person that needs to wash my beard everyday.
 I do not necessarily engage in strenuous activities that get it particularly dirty, but I’m obsessive enough that I need to wash it everyday.
 As it started to get longer, I noticed that no combination of shampoo and conditioner or regular bar soap would give me the results I wanted.

 I did some research on the Grandpa’s Brands company and was pleased to learn that their operations are now based in Kentucky; I was then fortunate enough to find the Pine Tar Soap at a local health foods store, and then requested some from the Grandpa’s company for purposes of this review.
 I received some of the Pine Tar bar soap to review in addition to some of the shampoo, conditioner, and body wash.

-The shampoo and conditioner offer many of the same benefits of the bar soap in terms of effectiveness in cleaning my beard, but again – my preference is to the bar soap.
-I did find that my beard was consistently more manageable after using the bar soap versus the shampoo and conditioner, but the manageability that the pine tar shampoo and conditioner give is still highly superior to other shampoo and conditioner combination that I have tried.
+The shampoo and conditioner offered many of the same benefits of the bar soap in terms of effectiveness in cleaning my beard, but my preference is to the bar soap.
+While I did find that my beard was consistently more manageable after using the bar soap versus the shampoo and conditioner, the manageability that the pine tar shampoo and conditioner give is still good, and highly superior to any other shampoo and conditioner combination that I have tried.

 Grandpa’s Brands also offers a wide variety of other types of soaps and even some deodorants.
 To see the full line of what Grandpa Brands has to offer, visit GrandpaBrands.com.
 Also, be sure to like their Facebook page for more info on products and the occasional giveaway.